Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves

-\begin{lemma} Let $(X,\omega,D)$ be a connected pair where $X$ is a rational manifold with $b_2(X)\leq 2$, then all blowups (toric, non-toric, half-toric, exterior) of $(X,\omega,D)$ are symplectic affine-ruled. \end{lemma}

-\begin{proof} When $D$ is comb-like (cases $(B1)'$ and $(C1)'$), we can still use the fiber class $f_2$ or $f$ to foliate the divisor complement as what we did in the irrational ruled cases.
+We now deal with the additional cases arising from blowups of pairs with $b_2\le 2$, where the affine rulings can be chosen to be smooth. \begin{proof}[Proof of Lemma \ref{lem:threecases}] When $D$ is comb-like (cases $(B1)'$ and $(C1)'$), we can still use the fiber class $f_2$ or $f$ to foliate the divisor complement as what we did in the irrational ruled cases.
 Note that $D$ can be viewed as a $(1,0)$-homologically affine-ruled divisor by choosing the $D$-good class $A$ to be $f$ or $f_2$.
 For all the other cases except for $(A3)'$, first notice that case $(A1)'$ can be subsumed by case $(A2)'$ since the definition of symplectic affine-ruledness allows us to remove some symplectic submanifolds.
 Then we can choose the class $A:=[D_1]$ in each case to make the pair $(1,[D_1]^2)$-homologically affine-ruled.
 The resolution class $\tilde{A}$ would just be $[\tilde{D}_1]$, the class of the proper transform of $D_1$.
 Since $[\tilde{D}_1]$ is represented by the embedded $J$-holomorphic sphere as the component in the total transform $\tilde{D}$ for any $J\in\mathcal{J}(\tilde{D})$, it must be $\tilde{D}$-good.
 Thus, by Lemma \ref{lem:homologicallyaffineruled} and Corollary \ref{cor:blowupaffineruled}, all blowups of these cases are symplectic affine-ruled.